rkansal47/emd_loss/README.md

 2)  In the training script import the `emd_loss` function: `from emd_loss import emd_loss`
 3)  Use it as one would e.g. MSE: `loss = emd_loss(jets_true, jets_output)`

-Note: because of a bug in PyTorch (https://github.com/pytorch/pytorch/issues/36921, ~~to be solved in PyTorch 1.9~~) **this will crash on cuda for jets with >32 particles.** UPDATE: PyTorch 1.9 has been released but this is not yet fixed :(.
+Note: because of a bug in PyTorch (https://github.com/pytorch/pytorch/issues/36921, ~~to be solved in PyTorch 1.9~~) **this will crash on cuda for jets with >32 particles.**
+ - UPDATE 5/7/21: PyTorch 1.9 has been released but this is not yet fixed :(.
+ - UPDATE 21/7/21: I have submitted a PR which should solve this https://github.com/pytorch/pytorch/pull/61815